Vansh190804/MindFlow/README.md

 - 🔍 **Smart Search** - Find anything with semantic search powered by vector embeddings
 - 🎨 **Beautiful Spaces** - Organize items into themed collections with custom colors
 - 🌐 **Browser Extension** - Capture content from any webpage with a right-click
-- 📱 **Modern UI** - Clean, intuitive interface built with React and Tailwind CSS
+- 📱 **Fully Responsive UI** - Mobile-first dashboard with adaptive layouts and navigation
 - 🔐 **Secure OAuth** - Sign in with Google for seamless authentication

 ## 🚀 Quick Start